 1 to 2 teaspoons Toasted Sesame Seeds

-1/2 sheet Toasted Nori *torn into small pieces
+1/2 sheet Toasted Nori *cut into fine strips

 Extra finely ground Salt as required